RachelFurlong-dev/nutritionist-m4/README.md

 -   ### User stories

-    -   #### First Time Visitor Goals
+    -   #### First Time Customer Goals

-        1. As a First Time Visitor, I want to easily understand the main products sold by the ecommerce company
+        1. As a First Time Customer, I want to easily understand the main products sold by the ecommerce company
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find products.
+        2. As a First Time Customer, I want to be able to easily navigate throughout the site to find products.
-        3. As a First Time Visitor, I want to look for reviewss to understand what their customers think of them and see if they are trusted and provide a good level of service.
+        3. As a First Time Customer, I want to look for reviewss to understand what their customers think of them and see if they are trusted and provide a good level of service.
 I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.

-    -   #### Returning Visitor Goals
+    -   #### Returning Customer Goals

-        1. As a Returning Visitor, I want to explore and find new and inspiring dried fruit and nuts to buy.
+        1. As a Returning Customer, I want to explore and find new and inspiring dried fruit and nuts to buy.
-        2. As a Returning Visitor, I want to be able to buy products form the store and get them delivered.
+        2. As a Returning Customer, I want to be able to buy products form the store and get them delivered.
-        3. As a Returning Visitor, I want to be able to find out more about the nutritional benefits of the products the store sells.
+        3. As a Returning Customer, I want to be able to find out more about the nutritional benefits of the products the store sells.

-    -   #### Frequent User Goals
+    -   #### Frequent Customer Goals
-        1. As a Frequent User, I want to be able to find products easily through search options.
+        1. As a Frequent Customer, I want to be able to find products easily through search options.
-        2. As a Frequent User, I want to sign up and create my own account.
+        2. As a Frequent Customer, I want to sign up and create my own account.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed information about any new products.
+        3. As a Frequent Customer, I want to sign up to the Newsletter so that I am emailed information about any new products.

+    -   #### Site Owner Goals
+        1. As a Site Owner, I want the website to be attractive to customers and entice them to buy products easily.
+        2. As a Site Owner, I want to establish a reular customer base who return and make regular purchases.
+        3. As a Site Owner, I want products to be stocked in high street shops and keep track of stock held by partners.

 -   ### Design
     -   #### Colour Scheme